LoganRickert/CPP-Manager/README.md

 	not implemented, but will be added soon.
 It will be a compulation of each namespace.
-* 'include' and 'lib' are for over-arching files. 'include' is where is header files go and 'lib' is for cpp files.
+* 'include' and 'lib' are for over-arching files. 'include' is where header files go and 'lib' is for cpp files.
 Complied is where the Makefile exports the compiled libraries too.
 The project does not currently natively support .a and .so files.
 They must be built during building and are put in the lib/compiled to be reused instead of rebuilt on building.